Prelude and Chapter 1

 He had to know if whatever had created the Bodak lingered, and exactly what it was.
 A Lich?
 Or worse?

-More excited than fearful, completely beyond the disappointment in having to use his only acceleration potion, Ryuu became as a swarm of bats, and scattered them.
+More excited than fearful, completely past any disappointment in having to use his only acceleration potion, Ryuu became as a swarm of bats, and scattered them.
 Becoming many, he saw through many eyes, able to focus on each individually or as a whole.
 Thus, he could cover more ground in the halls, mapping out the demesne and, hopefully, locate more appetizing targets.

 He was getting thirsty...